RaghavVerma24/Virtual-Assistant/README.md

 ## How I built it
 The login and sign-up pages for SimpliAsk were made from react-native and CSS.
 In the backend of the verification pages, I used a database to safely store the login credentials of patients and doctors.
 The functionality of the app was coded in python scripts and was used through a Rest API.
 I used Firebase to create a real-time chat between patients and doctors.

-## Challenges I ran into
-Some challenges that I faced while developing SimpliAsk was using a python script to create a voice-assistant.
-It required many components including ...
-I also had some trouble with ...

 ## What I learned
 During the designing and development of SimpliAsk I learning how to use react-native and create an app which can be accessed by both doctors and patients.
 I also learned how to implement a database and a Rest API to the backend of our project.
 Overall, this project allowed us to strengthen our skills in using a variety of programming languages and integrating them together for a great application.